 How Do I Trust an App on my iPhone?

-First, you need to ensure that the app comes from a credible source.
+Your device management settings do not allow using apps from developers outside the App Store due to obvious security issues.
+So, you need to ensure that the app comes from a credible source.
 Make your phone trust the application only if you can trust the developer.

 Step 2: Go to Settings.